Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-service-grid-view-alerts.markdown

 </table>

 The Alert number displayed in the menu bar indicates the amount of currently active alerts.

+You can generate a dump file for the alert's related grid components by clicking the **Action** icon in the relevant line of the alert list.
+See [Generating Dump Files](./admin-service-grid-generate-dump.html) for information on how to define the dump file contents.

 {{%info "Info"%}}
 The Web-UI server utilizes the `<XAP Root>/config/alerts/alerts.xml` configuration file.
 These configurations apply to any client connecting to the Web-UI at the specified host and port.